Selective Randomization Inference for Adaptive Experiments: Abstract

 \section{Abstract}

 Adaptive experiments use preliminary analyses of the data to inform further course of action and are commonly used in many disciplines including medical and social sciences.
-Because the null hypothesis and experimental design are not pre-specified, it has long been recognized that statistical inference for adaptive experiments is not straightforward.
+Because the null hypothesis and experimental design are \revc{data-dependent}, it has long been recognized that statistical inference for adaptive experiments is not straightforward.
 Most existing methods only apply to specific adaptive designs and rely on strong assumptions.
-In this work, we propose selective randomization inference as a general framework for analyzing adaptive experiments.
+In this work, we propose selective randomization inference as a general framework for analysing adaptive experiments.
 In a nutshell, our approach applies conditional post-selection inference to randomization tests.
-By using directed acyclic graphs to describe the data generating process, we derive a selective randomization p-value that controls the selective type-I error without requiring independent and identically distributed data or any other modelling assumptions.
-We show how rejection sampling and Markov Chain Monte Carlo can be used to compute the selective randomization p-values and construct confidence intervals for a homogeneous treatment effect.
-To mitigate the risk of disconnected confidence intervals, we propose the use of hold-out units.
-Lastly, we demonstrate our method and compare it with other randomization tests using synthetic and real-world data.
+By using directed acyclic graphs to describe the data generating process, we derive a selective randomization p-value that controls the selective type-I error. \revc{As inference only relies on the randomness in the treatment assignment, no modelling assumptions or independent and identically distributed data are needed.} \revc{We elaborate on conditions that render the proposed p-value computable and provide rejection sampling and MCMC algorithms to find a Monte Carlo approximation.
+Moreover, this article shows how to estimate and construct confidence intervals for a homogeneous treatment effect.} Lastly, we demonstrate our method and compare it with other randomization tests using synthetic and real-world data.

 {\it Keywords:} Causal inference, enrichment design, randomization test, selection bias, selective inference, response-adaptive randomization